AnthonyByansi/Formal-Methods/README.md

 To use the specifications in this repository, you will need to have LaTeX installed on your system.
 You can find instructions for installing LaTeX on the LaTeX Project website.

 Once you have LaTeX installed, you can compile the specifications by using the pdflatex command.
 For example, to compile the vending machine specification, you can run the following command: `pdflatex vending-machine.tex`
+This will generate a PDF file called vending-machine.pdf that contains the compiled specification.

 ## Using the specifications